MB3hel/shellconfig/README.md

 ### macOS

 Nothing special is setup here. macOS runs an agent.
 Note: Adding `AddKeysToAgent yes` to `~/.ssh/config` will make so you only have to type git key passwords once until logout.

 ### Linux

 I typically use gnome, which runs an ssh agent, prompts for keys, and keeps them until logout.
 Thus, nothing special is setup here.

+For environments where the desktop does not manage an ssh agent create the file `~/.shell_manage_ssh-agent`.
+This will cause the profile script to manage an agent.
+Note: Adding `AddKeysToAgent yes` to `~/.ssh/config` will make so you only have to type git key passwords once until logout.

 ## Windows Command Priority

 In the windows setup, there are multiple environments at play (standard windows and MSYS2).
 The path is modified to have the following priorities

-- `~/msys2-override/bin`: For wrappers such as `bash` and `find` to override windows commands with MSYS2 ones
+- `~/msys2-override/bin`: For wrappers such as `bash` and `find` to override windows commands with MSYS2 ones (*note: the content of this directory will be deleted and re-written when running update_msys2.sh*)
 - The default profile prepends `~/bin` and `~/.local/bin` to the path if they exist (so they have higher priority)
 - Windows path entries
 - MSYS2 commands